technoyes/cross-email-validator/README.md

 Note that any network check that errors out will be counted as a pass.
 So if there is no internet, the internet connection is slow, or the server is down, then it is equivalent to the network check returning valid.

-# Distribution File
+# Browser-Friendly Version of the File

-If you're looking for a [Flow](https://flow.org/en/docs/)-free, minified version of the script (say, to include in a webpage), then look no further than `./dist/index.js`.
+If you're looking for a [Flow](https://flow.org/en/docs/)-free, minified version of the script (say, to include in a webpage), then look no further than `./dist/browser/index.js`.
 It is produced using [Parcel](https://parceljs.org/) and automatically updated before every commit.
 The browser support is specified in `./.browserslist.rc` -- for more information, see [browserslist on GitHub](https://github.com/browserslist/browserslist).

+When you load that file, the global variable `CrossEmail` will be provided which links to this module.

+# Node-Friendly Version of the File

+Currently, the `./index.js` file _is_ Node-friendly, but that may not always remain the case.
+We have the folders `./dist/browser/` and `./dist/node/` for the distinct builds.
+For the moment, `./dist/node/index.js` currently just symlinks back to `./index.js`, but don't depend on that.

 # License